XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ### 3.5.
 The **`MPTokenAuthorize`** Transaction

 This transaction enables an account to hold an amount of a particular MPT issuance.
 When applied successfully, it will create a new `MPToken` object with an initial zero balance, owned by the holder account.

 If the issuer has set `lsfMPTRequireAuth` (allow-listing) on the `MPTokenIssuance`, then the issuer must submit a `MPTokenAuthorize` transaction as well in order to give permission to the holder.
 If `lsfMPTRequireAuth` is not set and the issuer attempts to submit this transaction, it will fail.

+This transaction can also be used to delete an `MPToken` object with a zero balance by submitting it with the `tfMPTUnauthorize` flag set.

 #### 3.5.1.
 MPTokenAuthorize